How long do volumising treatments last?

 Do dermal enhancements move?

-Migration is more likely to occur in the local vicinity (i.e. immediately next to where the filler was placed).
+Volumising treatments can uncommonly migrate.
+In the unlikely event that they do, migration is more likely to occur in the local vicinity (i.e. immediately next to where the product was placed).
 In the rare case of migration, the cause is typically due to three factors:

 - Excessive amounts of volume